microsoft/CromwellOnAzure/docs/quickstart-cromwell-on-azure.md

 }
 ```

-When using WDL and inputs JSON file hosted on your private Azure Storage account's blob containers, the specific url can be found by clicking on the file to view the blob's properties from the Azure portal.
+When using WDL and inputs JSON file hosted on your private Azure Storage account's blob containers, the specific URL can be found by clicking on the file to view the blob's properties from the Azure portal.
 The URL path to "WorkflowUrl" for a test WDL file will look like:
 `https://<storageaccountname>.blob.core.windows.net/inputs/test/test.wdl`

 Alternatively, you can use any http or https path to a TES compliant WDL and inputs.json [using shared access signatures (SAS)](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) for files in a private Azure Storage account container or refer to any public file location.

-You can also host your WDL and JSON inputs files on your Storage account container and use the `/<storageaccountname>/<containername>/blobName` format.
+You can also host your WDL and JSON inputs files on your storage account container and use the `/<storageaccountname>/<containername>/blobName` format.

 ## Start a WDL workflow
 To start a WDL workflow, go to your Cromwell on Azure Storage account associated with your host VM.
-In the "workflows" container, place the trigger file in the "new" virtual directory (note: virtual directories do not exist on their own, they are just part of a blob's name).
-This initiates a Cromwell workflow, and returns a workflow id that is appended to the trigger JSON file name and transferred to the "inprogress" directory in the Workflows container.<br/>
+In the `workflows` container, place the trigger file in the "new" virtual directory (note: virtual directories do not exist on their own, they are just part of a blob's name).
+This initiates a Cromwell workflow, and returns a workflow ID that is appended to the trigger JSON file name and transferred to the "inprogress" directory in the `workflows` container.<br/>

 ![directory](/docs/screenshots/newportal.PNG)
 ![directory2](/docs/screenshots/newexplorer.PNG)